Avaray/datr/README.md

 ## The Idea

 Let's treat the **Date** as a **number**.
 It's all about increasing that **number**.
-[Unix time](https://en.wikipedia.org/wiki/Unix_time) does that, but it's not human-readable, and it doesn't include milliseconds.
+[Unix time](https://en.wikipedia.org/wiki/Unix_time) does that, but it's not human-readable.
-To avoid these problems, let's start with [YMD](https://en.wikipedia.org/wiki/Date_format_by_country#/media/File:Date_format_by_country_3.svg) date format and include the time, with milliseconds as the smallest unit.
+The solution is to start with [YMD](https://en.wikipedia.org/wiki/Date_format_by_country#/media/File:Date_format_by_country_3.svg), add hours to it, and include milliseconds as the smallest unit.
 The end result is the format **YYYYMMDDHHMMSSms**.
-There are many users of such a format.
-However, the format itself has never been standardized.
+Many people use such a format.
+However, it has never been standardized.

 ## DATR takes two arguments